microsoft/Microsoft.IO.RecyclableMemoryStream/README.md

 Each stream is assigned a unique GUID and, optionally, a `tag`.

-The GUID is unique for each stream object and serves to identity that stream throughout its lifetime.
+The GUID is unique for each stream object and serves to identify that stream throughout its lifetime.

 A `tag` is an optional, arbitrary string assigned by the caller when a stream is requested.
 This can be a class name, function name, or some other meaningful string that can help you identify the source of the stream's usage.
 Note that multiple streams will contain the same tag.
 They identify where in your code the stream originated; they are not unique stream identifiers.